Share this

 Helpful Resources for Nurses

-Learning about caring for the LGBTQ+ community requires some flexibility and a willingness to adapt and become educated.
-Fortunately, nurses can take advantage of available resources to better understand the needs of the LGBTQ+ community, along with how to foster a safe, inclusive healthcare environment.
+Learning about caring for LGBTQ+ patients requires flexibility and a willingness to adapt and become educated.
+Fortunately, nurses can take advantage of available resources to better understand the needs of the LGBTQ+ community, along with how to foster a safer, inclusive healthcare environment.

 Portrait of Caroline G. Dorsen, Ph.D., FNP-BC